 All infants, toddlers, and preschoolers experience emotions.
 Infants and young toddlers express them by smiling, crying, laughing, and other behaviors, such as turning away or kicking their arms or legs.
 Observing infants’ and young toddlers’ emotional cues is important given they are not yet using words.
 Older toddlers and preschoolers should be supported to use language to express their feelings and learn strategies to identify positive (e.g., happy, excited) and negative (e.g., sad, mad) feelings in themselves and others.
 When caregivers show appropriate responses to feelings and emotions, it helps children regulate them.
 Caregivers can also model and share their own emotions.
-For example, if you are tired at the end of the day, say, “It was a long day!
-I am so tired.
-I am going to rest on the couch.”
+For example, if you are tired at the end of the day, say, “It was a hard day!
+I am feeling frustrated.
+I am going to take a deep breath.”
 Talking about the child’s feelings or expressing your feelings in age-appropriate ways helps children learn to recognize, understand, and manage their own feelings and emotions.

 Strategy 3.
 Share what to expect during daily routines and activities.

 Sharing with toddlers and preschoolers what to expect during daily routines and activities will help them learn what to do in those situations and promote their use of appropriate social and emotional skills.
 For example, when taking a preschooler to story time at the library, say, “We are going to the library to listen to a story.
 We will sit with all the other children and their parents and use our listening ears and quiet voices.
 Can you show me what that looks like?”
 When children understand the expectations and positively engage in routines and activities, they benefit from embedded learning opportunities (i.e., developmentally appropriate, intentional learning opportunities within activities or routines).